CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population

 \section{Abstract}

-Populating Commonsense Knowledge Bases (CSKB) is an important yet hard task in NLP, as it tackles knowledge from external sources with unseen events and entities. \citet{fang-etal-2021-benchmarking} proposed a CSKB Population benchmark with an evaluation set \ckbpold{}.
-However, \ckbpold{} adopts crowdsourced annotations that suffer from a substantial fraction of incorrect answers, and the evaluation set is not well-aligned with the external knowledge source as a result of random sampling.
-In this paper, we introduce \ckbpnew{}, a new high-quality CSKB Population benchmark, which addresses the two mentioned problems by using experts instead of crowd-sourced annotation and by adding diversified adversarial samples to make the evaluation set more representative.
-We conduct extensive experiments comparing state-of-the-art methods for CSKB Population on the new evaluation set for future research comparisons.
-Empirical results show that the population task is still challenging, even for large language models (LLM) such as ChatGPT.\footnote{Codes and data are available at \url{https://github.com/HKUST-KnowComp/CSKB-Population}}
+Commonsense Knowledge Bases (CSKB) Population, which aims at automatically expanding knowledge in CSKBs with external resources, is an important yet hard task in NLP. \citet{fang-etal-2021-benchmarking} proposed a CSKB Population (CKBP) framework with an evaluation set \ckbpold{}.
+However, \ckbpold{} relies on crowdsourced annotations that suffer from a considerable number of mislabeled answers, and the evaluation set lacks alignment with the external knowledge source due to random sampling.
+In this paper, we introduce \ckbpnew{}, a new high-quality CSKB Population evaluation set that addresses the two aforementioned issues by employing domain experts as annotators and incorporating diversified adversarial samples to make the evaluation data more representative.
+We show that \ckbpnew{} serves as a challenging and representative evaluation dataset for the CSKB Population task, while its development set aids in selecting a population model that leads to improved knowledge acquisition for downstream commonsense reasoning.
+A better population model can also help acquire more informative commonsense knowledge as additional supervision signals for both generative commonsense inference and zero-shot commonsense question answering.
+Specifically, the question-answering model based on DeBERTa-v3-large~\cite{he2023debertav} even outperforms powerful large language models in a zero-shot setting, including ChatGPT and GPT-3.5.